Akilich/studio_ghibli/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/studio_ghibli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

+The studio_ghibli gem is an application that gives users a list of all Studio Ghibli films and provides detailed information about each film.
+Users can simply enter the number of a film from the provided film list, and will receive detailed information about that corresponding film.
+Users also have the option of generating a random film by entering "random".
+That will output a random Studio Ghibli film, along with the films detailed information.

 TODO: Delete this and the text above, and describe your gem

 ## Installation